 4. Pipedrive

 Pipedrive is a visually focused CRM designed to streamline the sales process.
-Its drag-and-drop interface allows senior executive Sales teams to manage deals with ease and clarity.
+Its drag-and-drop interface allows senior executive Sales teams to manage deals easily and clearly.
 Timely reminders ensure commercial account executives stay on top of deadlines and meetings.
 The platform’s email syncing feature keeps communication with important accounts, such as C-suites, organized and accessible.
 Its detailed performance tracking also helps account executive enterprise sales professionals monitor and improve their results.

 - Google Rating: 4.3/5